ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 It enables _anyone_ to make arbitrary attestations about other addresses.
 Anyone is able to read, add to, or build on top of this data primitive.
 When multiple entities participate in providing qualitative attestations about actors within a community, an invaluable data library is created for the broader ecosystem.

-Attestations written to the AttestationStation form the base layer of reputation for the Citizen's House.

 <!-- TODO: Add source code link when we have an authoritative source -->

+## What can attestations be used for?
+Attestations can be used for a wide variety of applications including voting, reputations scores, reviews, and more.

+As an example, attestations written to the AttestationStation form the base layer of reputation for the [Optimism Citizen House](https://community.optimism.io/docs/governance/citizens-house/).

-## How do I use AttestationStation?
+## How do I use the AttestationStation?

 See [the tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/ecosystem/attestation-station).